nearform/titus/packages/titus-infra-aws-mira/README.md

 The value in `Nf-TitusApp-Cicd.RepositoryName` defines the repository created for the deploy.

-In this case will be:
+In this case, it will be:

 ```
 https://git-codecommit.YOUR_REGION.amazonaws.com/v1/repos/Nf-TitusApp-Repository